 - Prescription birth control drugs and contraceptive methods (such as diaphragms) that have been approved by the U.S. Food and Drug Administration (FDA).
 Your cost share will be waived for generic birth control drugs and methods (or for a brand-name drug or method when a generic is not available or not medically appropriate for you), unless your health plan is a grandfathered health plan under the Affordable Care Act.
-If you choose to use a brand-name birth control drug or method when a generic is available or appropriate for you, you will have to pay your cost share. - Prescription prenatal vitamins and pediatric vitamins with fluoride. - Prescription dental topical fluoride, rinses, and gels. - Smoking and tobacco cessation drugs and aids (such as nicotine gum and patches) for two 90-day treatments for each member in each calendar year, when they are prescribed for you by a health care provider.
+If you choose to use a brand-name birth control drug or method when a generic is available or appropriate for you, you will have to pay your cost share. - Prescription prenatal vitamins and pediatric vitamins with fluoride. - Prescription dental topical fluoride, rinses, and gels. - Prescription opioid antagonist drugs that block and reverse the effects of opioids that are used for the emergency treatment of a known or suspected overdose (such as morphine or heroin).
+Except for auto injection devices, this health plan will provide full in-network coverage for all forms of these covered drugs.
+For auto injection devices, you will have to pay your cost share. - Smoking and tobacco cessation drugs and aids (such as nicotine gum and patches) for two 90-day treatments for each member in each calendar year, when they are prescribed for you by a health care provider.
 Your cost share will be waived for generic drugs and aids (or for a preferred brand-name drug or aid when a generic is not available), unless your health plan is a grandfathered health plan under the Affordable Care Act.
 If you choose to use a brand-name drug or aid when a generic is available, you will have to pay your cost share.
 Your coverage for "Preventive Health Services" includes smoking and tobacco cessation counseling as recommended by the U.S. Preventive Services Task Force, unless your health plan is a grandfathered health plan under the Affordable Care Act.

-Important Note: Your deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for certain preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force.
+Important Note: Any in-network deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for certain preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force.
 The provisions described in this paragraph do not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.